BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

     entity_id: binary_sensor.car_is_plugged_in
     state: on
 actions:
-  # Wait 30 seconds to give OE a chance to update the dispatches
+  # Pick a random delay offset, so that the intelligent octopus API isn't hit with a wave of requests on the 3 minute mark.
+Each user should pick their own random value
-  - delay: 00:00:30
+  - delay: 00:02:31
   - action: octopus_energy.refresh_intelligent_dispatches
     target:
       entity_id: binary_sensor.octopus_energy_{{ACCOUNT_ID}}_intelligent_dispatching